cisco-docs/ltrxar-3100-aci/docs/templates/ndo/schema/application_profile.md

 ### Examples

-Example-1: The example below shows how an application profile named `Prod` is created under the schema/tenant `Azure` and the template Site_A.
+Example-1: The example below shows how an application profile named `Prod` is created under the schema/tenant `Azure` and the template `Site_A`.
 Note: The endpoint groups that belong to the application profile are explained in the endpoint group section.

 ```yaml
 ndo: